niaid/SIGNAL/README.md

 ### Installing

-Before installing TRIAGE, you need to install *git* if not installed already by following [these instructions](https://gist.github.com/derhuerst/1b15ff4652a867391f03).
+Before installing TRIAGE, you need to install *git*, if not installed already, by following [these instructions](https://gist.github.com/derhuerst/1b15ff4652a867391f03).
 After installing *git*, you can install TRIAGE on your local machine in your home directory or anywhere under your home directory:

 ```
 # For developmental version